dindinet/netlify-cms-test/site/content/_index.md

       converted to run on the cloud.
 More...
     subheading: evolve and reap the rewards
 features:
-  - feature: Multi Cloud Hosting
-    subheading: Secure, Lightening Fast and Distributed
-    description: >-
-      Hosting so robust that you will never worry about the availibility of your site.
-      Technical SEO headaches solved.
-All connections are encrypted and requests served incredibly fast.
-    image:
   - feature: Content Management
     subheading: Essential 24/7 access to your content
     description: >-